pranav071/CPU-Scheduling-Environment/README.md

 # CPU-Scheduling-Environment
 CPU Scheduling Simulator
-This project is a case study report for the course 21CSC202J - Operating Systems, focused on the implementation and simulation of various CPU scheduling algorithms using Java and a graphical user interface (GUI) built with Java Swing.
+Operating Systems, focused on the implementation and simulation of various CPU scheduling algorithms using Java and a graphical user interface (GUI) built with Java Swing.
 It provides an immersive learning experience by allowing users to visualize and analyze the behavior of different scheduling algorithms in a real-time simulated environment.
 Table of Contents

 Introduction